-Their title promise that “everything goes wrong” and they certainty didn’t lie.
+Their title promise that “everything goes wrong” and they certainly didn’t lie.
 Every single conceivable thing that could go wrong did.
-Then after that a massive amount of more, inconceivable things also went wrong.
-Throughout it all the entire audience could not stop laughing.
-This became even more funny when the actors onstage got alternatively mad at the audience for laughing at their failure (some even yelled), or alternatively became even hammier and tried to play to the laughs (one actor repeated anything the audience laughed and did so with a ridiculous grin looking at to the house).
+Then after that, a massive amount of more, inconceivable things also went wrong.
+Throughout it, all the entire audience could not stop laughing.
+This became even funnier when the actors onstage got alternatively mad at the audience for laughing at their failure (some even yelled), or became even hammier and tried to play to the laughs (one actor repeated anything the audience laughed and did so with a ridiculous grin looking at to the house).

 More than most shows, this was absolutely an ensemble piece, and every member of the acting and creative team is deserving of praise, from the notable hilarious actors (Rob Falconer, Charlie Russel, Nancy Zamit, Greg Tannahill, and Dave Hearn) to the incredibly talented designers (sets by Nigel Hook, costumes by Roberto Surace, and lighting by Ric Mountjoy), to the ingenious writers (Henry Lewis, Jonathan Sayer, and Henry Shields), to the extremely talented director, Mark Bell.
 The comedy, stage magic, and physicality of this show was impeccably timed and shockingly precise, something not often achieved in the world of comedy.